manateelazycat/lsp-bridge/README.md

 - [ ] Implement rename UI
 - [ ] Use capf implement completion-at-point: to support other completion UI, such as [Corfu](https://github.com/minad/corfu)
 - [ ] Popup web document window by [Popweb](https://github.com/manateelazycat/popweb)
-- [ ] To support other LSP server, only support pyright now
+- [ ] To support other LSP server, only support pyright, solargraph now

 ## Report bug
 Please use `emacs -q` and load a minimal setup with only lsp-bridge to verify that the bug is reproducible.
 If `emacs -q` works fine, probably something is wrong with your Emacs config.